Btor2-Cert: A Certifying Hardware-Verification Framework Using Software Analyzers

 Reproduction Information

 A reproduction package of this work is available on Zenodo (DOI).
-A previous version of the reproduction package was reviewed by the Artifact Evaluation Committee at TACAS 2024 and awarded the (Functional and) Reusable and Available badges, and won the Distinguished Artifact Award.
+A previous version of the reproduction package was reviewed by the Artifact Evaluation Committee at TACAS 2024 and awarded the (Functional and) Reusable and Available badges.
+Notably, it won the Distinguished Artifact Award.
 The updated version fixes some issues in the translator for correctness witnesses.

 reusable-badge available-badge